Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/knowledge_base.rst

   .. tip::

      Synthetic test case generation in Giskard is designed to provide broad coverage across your knowledge base.
 While absolute statistical exhaustiveness isn't feasible, Giskard's approach—clustering documents into key topics and generating multiple test cases per topic—helps ensure that all major areas are represented.
-By recommending the creation of at least 20 conversations per topic and leveraging agenth automated clustering and your own domain-specific tags, Giskard maximizes the likelihood of uncovering gaps or failures across your business knowledge.
+By recommending the creation of at least 20 conversations per topic and leveraging agent automated clustering and your own domain-specific tags, Giskard maximizes the likelihood of uncovering gaps or failures across your business knowledge.

 Once you click on "Generate," you receive a dataset where: